acmesh-official/acme.sh/README.md

 Only the domain is required, all the other parameters are optional.

-Install the issued cert/key to the production apache or nginx path.
+Install/copy the issued cert/key to the production apache or nginx path.

 The cert will be `renewed every 80 days by default` (which is configurable).
 Once the cert is renewed, the apache/nginx will be automatically reloaded by the command: `service apache2 reload` or `service nginx reload`.